BZemba87/finish-the-lyrics/README.md

 - Type git clone and then paste the URL you copied in step 4
 - Press Enter, to create your local clone to your chosen directory

+# Credits

+## Youtube Tutorials:
+- # Zenva - "Creating a Basic Quiz"
+- I watched this tutorial to help me understand the basics of creating a quiz.
+- # Web Dev Simplified - "Build a Quiz App with Javascript"
+- I watched this tutorial multiple times.
+- # Coding with Nick - "Create a Quiz App using HTML CSS & JavaScript"
+- I watched this tutorial and used it to help build my own quiz - I have used a lot of the code from here.
+- # Brian Designs - "How to Make a Quiz App using HTML CSS Javascript"
+- I watched this tutorial for guidance on creating the intro page and play button.

+# Tips and Guidance:
+- # Love Maths
+- I went through the Love Maths project again and used it as guidance for certain parts.
+- CI course material
+- stackoverflow.com
+- CI Slack channel comments and searches